The following dedicated individuals were elected at the

 - Member of Fair Vote Canada (FVC) National Council

-I believe having a proportional representation (PR) voting system will improve our democracy through better representation and more consensus based governance.
+I believe that having a proportional representation (PR) voting system will improve our democracy through better representation and more consensus based governance.
 PR is crucial to the Green Party.
 It will empower progressive voters and enable the achievement of Green Party goals.
-My experience at the federal level within the party also leads me to also believe that Saanich Gulf Islands can help show the way for other EDAs across the country to achieve success.
+My experience at the federal level within the party also leads me to believe that Saanich Gulf Islands can help show the way for other EDAs across the country to achieve success.
 It is important to do so both for the party and for our leader.